 Does landlord insurance cover the boiler?

-When you compare landlord insurance with us, you get the option to add home emergency cover.
+When you compare landlord insurance with us, you get the option to add landlord home emergency cover.
 This offers some protection for your boiler as well as 24-hour assistance for emergencies.

 How much is landlord boiler cover?